We acknowledge Aboriginal people as the traditional owners of the land and we pay our respects to their Elders, past and

 Aboriginal employment in local government

-We encourage Indigenous Australians to work in Victorian local government.
+We encourage Aboriginal Australians to work in Victorian local government.
 We are participating in the Victorian Government’s Aboriginal Employment Start-up for Aboriginal Jobseekers Program, which is being undertaken by the Indigenous Economic Development Unit, Department of State Development, Business and Innovation.

 For further information email Lidia Thorpe.